Air Indus

 Air Indus was a Pakistani private airline based in Karachi operating as a domestic airline.
 Its headquarters were located in Defence Housing Authority, Karachi.

+History

 Air Indus started operations on 28 July 2013.
 However, it was forced to suspend operations on 1 July 2015 after the Civil Aviation Authority suspended its operations for not fulfilling the Pakistani legal requirements of having three operating aircraft after two aircraft were damaged in a terrorist attack at Karachi Jinnah Airport on July 9, 2014.
 Its main base of operations and hub was Jinnah International Airport, Karachi.

-The airline announced resumption of operations in January 2016 but never actually managed to restart its operation due to unavailability of aircraft.
-The airline's remaining aircraft is in a grounded state near Jinnah International Airport's graveyard.
+After almost 11 years of inactivity and various failed restart attempts, the Pakistan Civil Aviation Authority restored Air Indus' license.
+The airline subsequently announced intentions to restart operations.

 Destinations

-Air Indus launched its operations on 28 July 2013, and never fulfilled promise on low fares.
-Instead, it halted operations on 1 July 2015 due to suspension of its operating license.
-Former locations served by the airline include: